liberapay/payment-cards.js/README.md

 - `PaymentCards.luhnCheck(num)`
 - `PaymentCards.restrictNumeric(input, maxLength, formatter)`

-Note: unlike some other implementations we've seen our `restrictNumeric` function does not prevent the user from pasting into the restricted `<input>`, nor from using text selection to modify its content.
+Note: unlike some other implementations we've seen, our `restrictNumeric` function does not prevent the user from pasting into the restricted `<input>`, nor from using text selection to modify its content.

 ## License